salesforce-marketingcloud/LearningAppAndroid/README.md

 5. Click **Integrate**.

-6. In the GCM Client section, enter the server API KEY previously created in the [Provision Apps with Google](#0009) step (you can get this key by entering in the [Google Cloud Console](https://console.developers.google.com/)).
+6. In the GCM Client section, enter the server API KEY previously created in the [Provision Apps with Google](#0009) step.
+You can get this key by entering in the [Google Cloud Console](https://console.developers.google.com/).

     ![image alt text](imgReadMe/image_14.png)

 7. When you have all the fields required for your application’s platform(s) populated, click *Next*.

-8. Review the information you provided and check for any potential errors and click **Finish**.
+8. Review the information you provided, check for any errors, and click **Finish**.

     You should be presented with a *Success!* message and an application details screen.
 Any of the areas can be edited by clicking the edit icon associated with the **Summary** or **Application Provisioning** sections.

     ![image alt text](imgReadMe/image_15.png)

-Record the **Application ID** and the **Access Token** as they will be used later in the secrets.xml file.
+Record the **Application ID** and the **Access Token**, as they will be used later in the secrets.xml file.

 <a name="0013"></a>
 ## Setting up the SDK

-The `readyAimFire` method of the ETPush class configures the SDK to point to the correct code application.
+The `configureSDK` method of the ETPush class configures the SDK to point to the correct code application.

-Call this from your Application's Application.onCreate() method.
+Call this from your Application's `Application.onCreate()` method.
 This initializes ETPush.

-When ReadyAimFire() is called for the first time for a device, it will get a device token from Google and send to the MarketingCloud.
+When `configureSDK()` is called for the first time for a device, it will get a device token from Google and send to the MarketingCloud.

-In ETPush.readyAimFire() you must set several parameters:
+In `configureSDK()` you must set several parameters:

-  * `app_id` and `access_token`: these values are taken from the Marketing Cloud definition for your app.
+  * `app_id` and `access_token`: These values are taken from the Marketing Cloud definition for your app.

-  * `gcm_sender_id` for the push notifications: this value is taken from the Google API console.
+  * `gcm_sender_id` for the push notifications: This value is taken from the Google API console.

-  * You can also set whether you enable location services, cloud pages, analytics, Web and Mobile Analytics and Proximity.
+  * You can also set whether you enable location services, cloud pages, analytics, Web and Mobile Analytics, and proximity (beacons).

-To set the logging level, call ETPush.setLogLevel().
+To set the logging level, call `ETPush.setLogLevel()`.

 <a name="0014"></a>
 ## Push Notifications